-Attention 4TH Quarter Readers…remember you have until May 31st to get enough Accelerated Reader points to be a Gold Medal Reader!
+Attention 2nd Quarter Gold Medal Readers…remember you have until January 24th to get enough Accelerated Reader points to be a Gold Medal Reader!
 Also, each quarter the points system starts over for each student.

 The library facilitates the optional reading program for students in 2nd - 8th grades who want to become a Gold Medal Reader per quarter.
 The point system is set up through the Accelerated Reader computer program that will track points based on the number of AR quizzes successfully passed.
 Each grade has a different point structure to achieve Gold Medal Reader status for the quarter and these points cannot be carried over to the next.

 Points required to be a Gold Medal Reader: